Doug Emhoff paused his career for his wife Kamala Harris’s aspirations — and became the campaign’s ‘secret weapon’

 A man pounded a drum at ear-shattering volume, and Emhoff bobbed along with the beat.
 His penchant for spontaneous boogieing has become a thing — a 2019 video of him dancing in a convertible with Harris, who was then running for the Democratic presidential nomination, at the San Francisco Pride Parade went viral.
 In a tweet, Emhoff repurposed the video into a self-effacing fundraising pitch, cracking about making “dad moves with my dad bod.”

-In the year-and-a-half since, Emhoff has become a such a hit for posting candid moments from the campaign and puppy-love images of him and Harris that he’s spawned a hashtag: #Doughive, a play off the Beyoncé fans’ BeyHive.
+In the year and a half since, Emhoff has become such a hit for posting candid moments from the campaign and puppy-love images of him and Harris that he’s spawned a hashtag: #Doughive, a play off the Beyoncé fans’ BeyHive.

 Rep. Ted Deutch (D-Fla.), who has campaigned with Emhoff, called the unassuming lawyer an election-year “sensation.”
 Yet Emhoff, a man of medium height with a receding, graying hairline, a relaxed manner and far-from-imposing presence, is still a relative unknown to the average voter.